 [REMOVE LASTNONBLANK: Range] to our formula.
 Please note that the Range dimension is not in the structure anymore.

 Taking advantage of the mapping

 This mapping can be used later in other metrics to count your different clusters or to plan ahead using cluster-specific assumptions you can now associate with your values.

 Here’s an example using a BY:->.
 The three different pivots give different reports on the same data.

 Thanks to this method, you can very easily change range bounds or even add intermediate clusters without having to monitor your formula, as it is flexible enough to change based on the items themselves.

 Playing with the boundaries

-This method works well while only working with the lower boundary, because the data is strictly positive.
-If you were to work with either two boundaries, or have open boundaries (e.g. like -1000 or less for negative values and +1000 or more for positive values), you’d have to work a bit differently.
+This method works well while only working with the lower boundary because the data is strictly positive.
+If you were to work with either two boundaries or have open boundaries (e.g. -1000 or less for negative values and +1000 or more for positive values), you would have to work a bit differently.
 You could use the MINOF function to set a lower boundary in the case of a blank value, and change your formula to this: